apache/apisix/docs/en/latest/plugins/body-transformer.md

 ## Description

-The `body-transformer` plugin performs template-based transformations to transform the request and/or response bodies from one format to another, for example, from JSON to JSON, JSON to HTML, or XML to YAML.
+The `body-transformer` Plugin performs template-based transformations to transform the request and/or response bodies from one format to another, for example, from JSON to JSON, JSON to HTML, or XML to YAML.

 ## Attributes